-SOLICITATION OF COMMENTS: This public notice is being distributed to all known interested persons in order to allow comments to be provided to the LDEQ.
+SOLICITATION OF COMMENTS: This public notice is being distributed to all known interested persons in order to assist in developing fact upon which a decision by the USACE may be based.
 For accuracy and completeness of the record, all data in support of or in opposition to the proposed work should be submitted in writing setting forth sufficient detail to furnish a clear understanding of the reasons for support or opposition.

 PUBLIC HEARING: Prior to the close of the comment period any person may make a written request for a public hearing setting forth the particular reasons for the request.
-LDEQ will determine whether the issues raised are substantial and should be considered in his decision.
+The District Engineer will determine whether the issues raised are substantial and should be considered in his decision.
 If a public hearing is warranted, all known interested persons will be notified of the time, date, and location of the hearing.

-CLOSE OF COMMENT PERIOD: All comments pertaining to this Public Notice must reach the Louisiana LDEQ on or before December 14, 2013, the closing date of the comment period.
+CLOSE OF COMMENT PERIOD: All comments pertaining to this Public Notice must reach this office on or before the expiration date of the PN December 4, 2018 which is the closing date of the comment period.
 Extensions of the comment period may be granted for valid reasons provided a written request is received by the closing date.
 If no comments are received by that date, it will be considered that there are no objections.
-Comments and requests for additional information should be submitted to Mr. Chandler Peter, Regulatory Branch, CESWF-PER-R, U.S. Army Corps of Engineers, P.O.
+Comments and requests for additional information should be submitted to Mr. Chandler Peter, Regulatory Branch, CESWF-DE-RD, U.S. Army Corps of Engineers, P.O.
 Box 17300, Fort Worth, Texas 76102.
-You may visit the Regulatory Branch in Room 3A37 of the Federal Building at 819 Taylor Street in Fort Worth during regular business hours, Monday through Friday.
+You may visit the Regulatory Division in Room 3A37 of the Federal Building at 819 Taylor Street in Fort Worth during regular business hours, Monday through Friday.
 Telephone inquiries may be directed to Mr. Peter at (817) 886-1736.

-DISTRICT ENGINEER FORT WORTH DISTRICT

-CORPS OF ENGINEERS
+DISTRICT ENGINEERS FORT WORTH DISTRICT TULSA DISTRICT ALBUQUERQUE DISTRICT CORPS OF ENGINEERS